HDMS Esbern Snare (F342): Gulf of Guinea anti pirate operations

 On 25 May 2021, the Danish Parliament approved plans to send HDMS Esbern Snare to boost maritime security in one of the world's top piracy hotspots - the Gulf of Guinea.
 The warship deployed to the Gulf of Guinea and began patrolling 6 November 2021.

 On 25 November 2021, the MH-60 Seahawk helicopter operating from the frigate detected a fast-moving skiff that was heading towards several merchant ships in international waters south of Nigeria.
 The skiff had eight suspected pirates aboard and was equipped with ladders, which are commonly used during piracy.
 The frigate called upon the suspected pirates to stop for inspection, which was ignored after which warning shots were fired.
 The pirates opened fire on a RHIB carrying members of the special operations Frogman Corps, who returned fire, killing four pirates and wounding one.
 The RHIB was hit by the pirates, but none of the Danish soldiers were wounded.
 The frigate provided medical treatment to the wounded individual and the remaining three were taken into custody.
 Following internal consultation and international negotiations, Denmark was unable to find a country willing take the captive Nigerian pirates.
 Three of the pirates were set free in a dinghy with food and fuel, while the wounded was transferred to Denmark for medical treatment and charges.

 On 13 December 2021, HDMS Esbern Snare sent out warnings to several merchant ships near Bioko that a group of possible pirates were active in the area.
 The MH-60 Seahawk helicopter was dispatched and soon received a distress call from MV Tonsberg, a Liberian registered vessel.
 Upon seeing the helicopter, the pirates left MV Tonsberg in their skiff along with six hostages.
 Although they were within range, no shots were fired by the Danish forces as it was considered too risky due to the hostages.
 The pirates escaped into Nigerian territorial waters with the hostages (HDMS Esbern Snare was only authorized to operate in international waters in the region).
 When later boarding MV Tonsberg, a crew member that had been shot in the leg by the pirates during their take-over was discovered and transferred to HDMS Esbern Snare for treatment.

-HDMS Esbern Snare was recalled home by Denmark in late February 2022 in response to the escalating crisis in Ukraine.
+HDMS Esbern Snare was recalled home by Denmark in late February 2022 in response to the escalating Russo-Ukrainian crisis.